 You don't need to request a code for the custom domain setup.

-We will send you the DKIM details in 1 or 2 business days.
+We will send you the DKIM details within 2 business days.

 Once you receive the "DKIM txt record" details from Envoke support, send the following to your IT team for implementation: